ryanjoneil/SCIP.jl/bin/README.md

-To run the wrapping code in python, ensure you ``lxml`` and ``jinja2`` installed.
-From the package root directory, run
+To run the wrapping code generation, first build the `scipgen` Go binary by typing `make` in the parent directory of this file.
+Then generate the Julia code using the command:

 ```
-python bin/generate-julia-interface.py xml/ templates/ src/
+./bin/scipgen xml/ templates/ src/
 ```